hvester/EndpointBuilder/README.md

     | ResponseHandler of HttpHandler
 ```

 Response handlers can be created by static methods in `Response` class.
 Method names correspond to HTTP status codes.
-MIME type is selected based the type of the response.
+MIME type is selected based on the type of the response.
 Here are few examples:

 ```fsharp
 static member Ok(response : string) : ResponseHandler<string, OK, TextPlain> = ...